 Non-notification factoring describes an arrangement where the factor has far less (and in some cases, zero) direct communication with your customer.
 In some case this is done by opening a new bank account which the factor controls but which is listed in your business’s name, and you notify your customer of the new account information.
 Other times the factor will simply present themselves as your billing department.

-Our recommended invoice factoring company, BlueVine, specializes in non-notification factoring.
+Fundbox is does not notify your customers of your invoice financing.
 They will assign you a remittance address and bank account number in your business’ name, so your customers are none the wiser that you are factoring their invoices.

 Time to Get Funding:

-Some factoring companies, such as Fundbox and BlueVine, require no paperwork and have made their application and approval processes completely electronic.
-They can approve you and get you funding in about 1-3 business days.
+Some invoice financing companies, like Fundbox, require no paperwork and have made their application and approval processes completely electronic.
+They can approve you and get you funding in as little as 1 business day.

 More traditional factors will require more paperwork, such as accounts receivable reports and customer lists.
 Their application systems are more traditional and require manual review.